openebs-archive/openebs-docs/docs/quickstartguide.md

    You can now install OpenEBS either by using Jiva or cStor storage engines.
 For more information, see [Jiva](/docs/next/storageengine.html#jiva) and [cStor](/docs/next/storageengine.html#cstor)

+   Set the context to **cluster-admin** and then execute all commands using kubectl.
 As a **cluster admin**, you can deploy jiva or cStor based on your requirements.
 For more information about deploying them, see [deploying jiva](/docs/next/deploycstor.html) and [deploying cStor](/docs/next/deploycstor.html).

 3. **Optional:** Create a catalog of storage classes and publish them to your developers.
 Two default storage classes (*openebs-standard* and *openebs-cstor-default-0.7.0*) are added to the cluster when you install OpenEBS.